jkillingsworth/jkillingsworth.com/_posts/2022-03-15-understanding-the-discrete-fourier-transform.md

 {% chart fig-42-example-3-time-xs.svg %}

-Now let's say that maybe we don't even know how this input function is defined; we just know the values at the samples points.
+Now let's say that maybe we don't even know how this input function is defined; we just know the values at the sample points.
 Here are the samples values:

 {% latex 1 fig-43 %}
     \begin{document}